 Kayak fishing was first practiced by the indigenous peoples of the Arctic region.
-It was a secret means of hunting on the water.
+It was a stealthy means of hunting on the water.

 Although you may not be interested in hitting arctic waters to hunt for seal blubber, you are reading this article because you are ready to step off of dry land and into the world of kayak fishing.

-That first step is to outfit yourself with a good kayak.
+That first step is to outfit yourself with a worthy kayak.
 Let’s talk about the things you’ll need to know before choosing your aquatic hunting platform.

-If you’ve never been kayak fishing, see that it’s much safer and more straightforward to learn that it may seem.
-Kayak manufacturers have been developing kayaks specifically designed for fishing for well over ten years.
+If you’ve never been kayak fishing, know that it’s much safer and simpler to learn that it may seem.
+Kayak manufacturers have been developing kayaks specifically designed for fishing for well over 10 years.